Moses Kizza Musaazi - Technology for Tomorrow Ltd.

 Trained village level entrepreneur/manufacturer provide support.

 The granaries are constructed locally on site.
-Only replacement parts are the bricks.
+The only replacement parts are the bricks.

 The interlocking stabilized soil blocks perform better than clay bricks by increasing the structural stability of built walls, while reducing the amount of cement needed as mortar.